 Activity examples:

-- Using appropriate details for different ages, show them how the bills fit into your own family budget and how you determine what goes into your 50/30/20 buckets.
+Show your kids how the bills fit into your family budget and how you decide what goes into your 50/30/20 buckets.

-- Let younger kids help you determine how to allocate some of your “wants,” such as dining out.
+Let younger kids help you identify some of your “wants,” such as dining out.
 For example, if you have $100 designated for that category, they could choose to go out for ice cream every week or have one sushi dinner.
 Tweens and teens could help plan vacation spending.

 Scenario: